SteelCompendium/data-rules-md-dse/Abilities/Talent/8th-Level Features/Rejuvenate.md

       - The target gains 2 surges, and gains a +3 bonus to speed until the end of the encounter.
-    name: Effect
+  - name: Strained
-  - effect: You and the target both permanently grow visibly younger (the equivalent of 20 human years, to the minimum of an 18-year-old).
+    effect: You and the target both permanently grow visibly younger (the equivalent of 20 human years, to the minimum of an 18-year-old).
 Additionally, you are weakened and slowed (save ends).
-    name: Strained
 ```